buijs-dev/klutter/lib/klutter-annotations/module.md

 **AndroidContext**\
 This annotation is complementary to the KlutterAdaptee annotation.
 Adding this annotation to a method in the KMP module enables the usage of Android Context in your platform code.
-See the battery app [tutorial](https://buijs.dev/klutter-2/) for an example of it's usage.
+See the battery app [tutorial](https://buijs.dev/klutter-2/) for an example of its usage.

 **KlutterAdapter**\
 The MainActivity in the flutter/android/app source should be annotated with the **@KlutterAdapter** annotation.